-- Overview of Departmental On Call systems;

-- Major Incident / Emergency Plans;

-- Contact Lists including Departmental lists.
+- Major Incident / Emergency Plans; - Contact Lists including directorate lists.

-In addition, each Department should have its own Departmental Response and Business Continuity Plan, which outlines the services it can provide in and out of hours, both in normal and emergency phases, together with all necessary contact details, references to other "emergency plans" and all other necessary detail to mount an effective response on behalf of the Department to a wide range of incidents
+In addition, each directorate should have its own Directorate Response Plan, which outlines the services it can provide in and out of hours, both in normal and emergency phases, together with all necessary contact details, references to other "emergency plans" and all other necessary detail to mount an effective response on behalf of the directorate to a wide range of incidents

-Each Department will provide a checklist of its services to enable Nottingham On Call to direct any urgent enquiry to the most appropriate Departmental On Call Colleague.
-Departmental plans will also seek to prioritise the services the Department can provide both to the Emergency Services and to the public.
+Each directorate will provide a checklist of its services to enable Nottingham On Call to direct any urgent enquiry to the most appropriate Directorate On Call Colleague.
+Directorate plans will also seek to prioritise the services the directorate can provide both to the Emergency Services and to the public.

-Out of hours, members of CLT should only be contacted by Departmental on-call colleagues, Emergency Planning Officers (or Nottingham On Call on the instruction of a Departmental on-call colleague/Emergency Planning Officer, or their own on-call rota colleague if deemed necessary.
+Out of hours, members of CLT should only be contacted by Directorate on-call colleagues, Emergency Planning Officers (or Nottingham On Call on the instruction of a Directorate on-call colleague/Emergency Planning Officer), or their own on-call rota colleague if deemed necessary.